-Research In Motion Ltd. (RIMM)’s short interest has touched a record high, a sign investors are anticipating disappointing earnings as the wait for a new lineup of BlackBerry smartphones takes as long as six months.
+Research In Motion Ltd. (RIMM:US)’s short interest has touched a record high, a sign investors are anticipating disappointing earnings as the wait for a new lineup of BlackBerry smartphones takes as long as six months.

-Short interest (RIMM) rose to 4.2 percent of shares outstanding on Aug.
+Short interest (RIMM:US) rose to 4.2 percent of shares outstanding on Aug.
 24, according to data compiled by research firm Markit.
 Investors taking short positions bet against a stock by borrowing shares and selling them, aiming to profit by repaying the borrowed shares at a lower price.

 RIM last quarter posted its first operating loss since fiscal 2004 as it struggles with slumping demand for an aging lineup of BlackBerry models.
 Shares of RIM, which reports quarterly results Sept.
 27, have fallen 15 of the past 16 trading sessions.

 “People are anticipating the quarter being a pretty lousy one and probably more writedowns,” said Eric Jackson, president of Ironfire Capital LLC, which has shorted RIM in the past.
 He currently doesn’t have any position in the stock.

 RIM fell 0.7 percent to $6.65 today in New York, reaching a year-to-date decline (RIMM:US) of 54 percent.
 Last quarter’s results included a pretax charge of $335 million to write down the value of goodwill.
 That followed a $485 million writedown three months earlier.